jvcasillas/github_workshop/README.md

     -   There are thorough instructions [here](https://happygitwithr.com/install-git.html) explaining how to check and what to do if you don’t have it already

+**Note**: If you have issues getting setup before the workshop, feel free to email me at <joseph.casillas@rutgers.edu> and I’ll do my best to help get things running for you.